 Client libraries can use Application Default Credentials to easily authenticate with Google APIs and send requests to those APIs.
 With Application Default Credentials, you can test your application locally and deploy it without changing the underlying code.
 For more information, including code samples, see Google Cloud Platform Auth Guide.

 If you are looking for information about how to access the Google Cloud Storage XML API, see the XML API Examples.

 Google API Client Libraries

-Google APIs Client Libraries are generated libraries designed to cover many Google APIs, including Cloud Storage.
+Google APIs Client Libraries are auto-generated libraries designed to cover many Google APIs, including Cloud Storage.
 They provide a generic wrapper of service REST APIs.
 These libraries are useful when you are working across different programming languages and APIs, or you have existing code that you want to connect to Cloud Storage.

 Library status (e.g., alpha or beta) is shown in the first column, in parentheses.
 If no status is shown, it means that the library is generally available.
 If there are Storage samples for the libraries, they are listed are in the Cloud Storage Samples column.
 If a storage-specific sample does not exist for a library, you can still use that library by adapting one of the general samples listed in the Reference Documentation column.